CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 2 Install and configure antivirus
 ---------------------------------

-Driver program supports the aforementioned antivirus solutions.
+Driver program currently supports the aforementioned AVs on Windows: Avast, Eset, Kaspersky, Microsoft.
-If you have performed the steps in the previous section, then it is highly to clone the virtual machine and install each antivirus on different clone.

-In theory, you can install all antiviruses on the same operating system since the automatic scans will be disabled.

-#### 2.0.1 Clone the machine

-In VirtualBox, the virtual machine can be cloned by right-clicking the machine and selecting the appropriate option.
-Name the clone reasonably, e.g. "VC-Eset" or "VC-Kaspersky" according to the antivirus that will be installed on that particular cloned virtual machine.
-Also make sure that the *Reinitialize the MAC address of all network cards* option is **enabled**.

-As the driver program will not use the realtime protection provided by the antivirus and it may be even harmful for proper functionality of the driver.
-Thus it is highly recommended to disable all realtime protection features except the virus database updates.

-The following sub-subsections comprise the recommended steps to install and configure each of the supported antivirus solutions.

 ### 2.1 Avast (paid)

 You need the *Avast Pro Antivirus* or *Avast Interner Security*.

-This guide assumes the installation of Avast Interner Security, however the other case is similar.
+This guide assumes the installation of Avast Interner Security, however the other case is basically identical.

 Optional: After launching the installer, click on *Customize* button and disable all components except the *File Shield*.